athielking/pluralsight-app/README.md

 # pluralsight-app

-this is a new application for pluralsight!
+This is a test application for pluralsight to demonstrate the role of version control in DevOps and GitOps practices!

-this was added from main.